 PLUS “Switcher” Tax Credit Program – Form 348

 The Private Learning Uplifting Students (PLUS) tax credit allows donors to receive credit for a contribution over and above the original tax credit.
-The Arizona taxpayer must first donate the maximum for the original School Tuition Organization Tax Credit ($1,186 for “married filing joint” and $593 all other taxpayers) in order to donate an additional amount for the PLUS “Switcher” tax credit.
-The maximum PLUS “Switcher” credit amount that may be taken for tax year 2020 is $1,179 for “married filing joint” and $590 for all other taxpayers.
+The Arizona taxpayer must first donate the maximum for the original School Tuition Organization Tax Credit in order to donate an additional amount for the PLUS “Switcher” tax credit.
+The PLUS “Switcher” credit amount for 2021 is $1,214 for “married filing joint” and $608 for all other taxpayers.

 Public Schools – Form 322

 A credit of up to $400 for “married filing joint” and $200 for all other filers is available for payment of fees to an Arizona public school or charter school for extracurricular activities or character education programs.
-Examples of these activities include field trips, sporting activities and fine arts.
+Examples of these activities include field trips, sporting activities, and fine arts.
 The fees can be paid for the benefit of your child’s participation in a particular activity.
 Fees must not exceed the actual costs of the activity.
 Contributions can also be paid to a central fund at the school to fund extracurricular activities for all students.
 In all cases the checks should be made out to the individual school.
-Fees or donations made between January 1, 2021 and April 15, 2021 can be claimed as a credit on your 2020 or 2021 state tax return.
+Here’s a list of public schools eligible for this credit.
+Fees or donations made between January 1, 2022 and April 15, 2022 can be claimed as a credit on your 2021 or 2022 state tax return.

 Qualifying Charitable Organization (QCO) – Form 321

 A credit of up to $800 for those filing as “married filing joint” and up to $400 for all other filers is available for cash contributions to a qualifying charitable organization (QCO).
-This includes those groups that provide services to chronically ill or disabled children and here is a link to the list of those organizations.
+This includes those groups that provide services to chronically ill or disabled children and here is a link to the list of qualifying charitable organizations for 2021.
 Beginning in 2018 a unique code has been assigned to each organization.
 It will be extremely helpful if you provide the receipt from the qualifying charitable organization so that we may easily access that code.
-Taxpayers do not have to itemize deductions to claim a credit for contributions to charities that provide assistance to these low income residents of AZ or individuals with chronic illness or physical disabilities.
+Taxpayers do not have to itemize deductions to claim a credit for contributions to charities that provide assistance to these low-income residents of AZ or individuals with chronic illness or physical disabilities.
 Many well-known organizations assist these residents and qualify for this deduction.

 Qualifying Foster Care Charitable Organizations (QFCO)– Form 352

 A credit of up to $1,000 for those filing as “married filing joint” and up to $500 for all other filers is available for cash contributions to a qualifying foster care organization (QFCO).
-Here is a link to the list of organizations that qualify for this credit.
+Here is a link to the list of qualifying foster care charitable organizations for 2021.
 Beginning in 2018 a unique code has been assigned to each organization.
 It will be extremely helpful if you provide the receipt from the qualifying charitable organization so that we may easily access that code.
 A contribution to a QFCO does not qualify for, and cannot be included in, a credit claimed as a contribution to a QCO on Form 321.

 Arizona Military Family Relief Fund – Form 340